vimontgames/vgframework/README.md

 **Final** versions are compiled without the editor, they will start directly in game mode and maximized.

 First run might take a few seconds because files are cooking.

+## Generate solution

+VGFramework is currenlty transitionning to [Sharpmake](https://github.com/ubisoft/Sharpmake) to generate its solution and projects for all platforms.
+There is currently two options:

+### Legacy static VS2022 solution

+For now you can still use the old `vgframework.sln` solution for Visual Studio 2022.
+It should work until it's too much work to maintain, but you will miss some compilation targets like Win64 ClangCL.

+### New generated solution

+You can generate the solutions using `Sharpmake\generates_projects_XXX.bat` where `XXX` is your development environement.

+e.g. `Sharpmake\generates_projects_XXX.bat` will generate `vgframework_vs2022.sln` in the root folder.

 ## IDE
 Recommended IDE is [VS Studio 2022 Community](https://visualstudio.microsoft.com/fr/vs/community/) and project files currently provided are compatible with this version.